boydhont/Dynamo-BIM-Revit-API/README.md

 # Dynamo - Revit API
-A collection of Dynamo scripts using an Revit API implementation
+A collection of Dynamo scripts using a Revit API implementation